abuisman/JadminBoard/README.md

 Note, the migration you can generate yourself.
 We have (nearly) everything enabled, but you could choose a different set.

+`Be sure to add a :name to your model though!`

 ### Migrations

 ```